mfwolffe/mfwolffe.github.io/_pages/music.md

 <div class="portrait">
   <p>
     The naming began to diverge however thanks to Giuseppe Verdi's hatred for the conical sound of the bombardone (an early valved tuba).
-An instrument maker known as Pelitti constructed the <a href="https://upload.wikimedia.org/wikipedia/commons/5/5a/Cimbasso_in_Bb_by_Stowasser_SCCHMM-95928_%28white_bg%29.webp"><em>trombone basso Verdi</em></a>, in B♭.
+An instrument maker known as Pelitti constructed the <a class="cust" href="https://upload.wikimedia.org/wikipedia/commons/5/5a/Cimbasso_in_Bb_by_Stowasser_SCCHMM-95928_%28white_bg%29.webp"><em>trombone basso Verdi</em></a>, in B♭.
 It was compact and had rotors rather than a slide.
 The Pelitti <em>trombone basso Verdi</em> is the closest early instrument to the modern cimbasso.
     <br><br>
-    Modern Cimbassos are largely a postwar invention. <a href="https://thein-brass.de/en/">Thein brass</a> of Bremen, Germany, began manufacturing the newly developed contrabass trombone in F, but in the form of a Pelitti <em>trombone basso Verdi</em>.
+    Modern Cimbassos are largely a postwar invention. <a class="cust" href="https://thein-brass.de/en/">Thein brass</a> of Bremen, Germany, began manufacturing the newly developed contrabass trombone in F, but in the form of a Pelitti <em>trombone basso Verdi</em>.
 Thein named the new instrument "Cimbasso".
 It has been continously developed since its inception.
   </p>
   <figure>
     <img src="../images/music-misc-webp/Stowasser-trb-verdi.webp" alt="Trombone Basso Verdi">
     <figcaption>
-      <em>Stowasser Trombone basso Verdi</em>, by University of Edinburgh, CC BY 3.0, courtesy of <a href="https://commons.wikimedia.org/w/index.php?curid=131947489">Wikimedia Commons</a>
+      <em>Stowasser Trombone basso Verdi</em>, by University of Edinburgh, CC BY 3.0, courtesy of <a class="cust" href="https://commons.wikimedia.org/w/index.php?curid=131947489">Wikimedia Commons</a>
     </figcaption>
   </figure>
 </div>